lanl-aea/waves/docs/waves_quickstart.rst

 |PROJECT| Quickstart
 ####################

-This quickstart will create a minimal, two file project configuration matching the tutorials listed below.
+This quickstart will create a minimal, two file project configuration combining elements of the tutorials listed below.

 * :ref:`tutorialsconstruct`
 * :ref:`tutorial_geometry`
 * :ref:`tutorial_partition_mesh`
 * :ref:`tutorial_solverprep`
 * :ref:`tutorial_simulation`
+* :ref:`tutorial_parameter_substitution`
+* :ref:`tutorial_cartesian_product`
+* :ref:`tutorial_post_processing`

-These tutorials and this quickstart describe the computational engineering workflow through simulation execution.
+These tutorials and this quickstart describe the computational engineering workflow through simulation execution and post-processing.
 This tutorial will use a different working directory and directory structure than the rest of the tutorials to avoid filename clashes.

 ***********
 Environment